EternityForest/THUNDERWARS/README.md

 (For reviewing missions, projects, and major events — victories or defeats)

+Debrief reports may be done in a digital note, on the CONTEXT page used to olan the project, or in the GENERAL LOG, and important things may be recorded in a BOOK OF LESSONS.

 ### Short Debrief

 (for quick wins or smaller events)